duke-leeth/find_political_donors/README.md

 # Dependencies and Run Instructions
 This program should be run with the following requirement:
 * Python Version: Python 2.7
-* Required Module: sys, heapq
+* Required Module: os, sys, heapq

 Run the program with the following command within the root folder: